-There are many reasons to start practicing mindfulness at work, for both the employee and the employer.
+Mindfulness at work is beneficial for both the employee and the employer.

 There are big pluses for the employer too.
-Not least the fact that practicing mindfulness at work leads to increased productivity and higher employee satisfaction, which in turn leads to better employee retention rates.
-A 2014 US study conducted by Dane, E., & Brummel, B. J.et al. showed that being mindful at work led to a in Turnover Intention because mindful employees are better equipped to handle stress at work.
+Not least the fact that practising mindfulness at work leads to increased productivity and higher employee satisfaction, which in turn leads to better employee retention rates.
+A 2014 US study conducted by Dane, E., & Brummel, B. J.et al. showed that being mindful at work led to an increase in Turnover Retention because mindful employees are better equipped to handle stress at work.

-It will comes as no surprise that the biggest benefits of mindfulness and meditation are all mental health related.
+It will come as no surprise that the biggest benefits of mindfulness and meditation are all mental health related.
 This is arguably more valuable at work than anywhere else.

-As a meditation teacher I have many times witnessed the big benefits of mindfulness in the workplace.
-Too many workplaces suffer from low staff morale—whether office, restaurant, home business or any type of work.
+As a meditation teacher, I have many times witnessed the big benefits of practising mindfulness in the workplace.
+Too many workplaces suffer from low staff morale—whether office, restaurant, home business or any other type of workplace.
 We are beginning to realise the importance of better equipping employees with the tools they need to handle stress, and one of the best ways to do that is to practise mindfulness at work.

 There are countless benefits of mindfulness for the workplace.
-But they all come down to one thing: Mindfulness helps employees to reduce reactivity to stress and pressure.
+But they all come down to this: Mindfulness helps employees to reduce reactivity to stress and pressure.

 Whether it’s constantly trying to hit a target at work, worrying about an important stakeholder presentation, or harassment from colleagues, the workplace is a haven for stress, anxiety and depression.
 The result of this is an increase in sick days as more and more employees are being diagnosed with work-related mental health conditions.

-Mindfulness, the simple act of being consciously aware in the present moment, has been shown to improve workers’ ability to handle the pressure and expectations that can cause these mental health conditions (READ: overcoming stress at work).
+Practising mindfulness at work means being conscious of the present moment while working, and this has been shown to improve workers’ ability to handle the pressure and expectations that can cause mental health conditions (READ: overcoming stress at work).

-Not only are mindful workplaces conducive to mental health, they are also conducive to high performance levels.
-That’s why many executives practices meditation, because it helps them to be successful [READ: Meditation For Success]
+Not only are mindful exercises at work improve mental health, they are also conducive to high-performance levels.
+That’s why many executives are introducing mindfulness at work.
+[READ: Meditation For Success]

-It is also a quick and easy way to tune-out noise and people that might be distracting you at work.
+Thankfully, mindfulness helps to tune-out noise and people that might be distracting you so that you can focus.

-The workplace environment also benefits.
-Calmer, more relaxed and more mindful employees lead to a happier workplace that is devoid of the negative comments and bickering that toxic workplaces are known for.
+Calmer, more relaxed and more mindful employees lead to a happier workplace that is devoid of the negative comments and bickering of toxic workplaces.

 But perhaps the biggest benefits of mindfulness at work is improved focus and concentration.

-There are, however, many other mindfulness exercises for the workplace.
-In essence we can be mindful of any simple, repetitive task (of which most jobs have plenty!).
+There are many mindfulness exercises for the workplace.
+In essence, we can be mindful of any simple, repetitive task (of which most jobs have plenty!).

 Some examples of mindfulness exercises for work include:

 - Taking short one or two minute breaks to close the eyes and focus on breathing.
-This is the mental equivalent to opening the window to let fresh air in.
-In refreshes the mind and clears out negative thoughts and stress.
+This is the mental equivalent to opening the window to let in fresh air.
+It refreshes the mind and clears out negative thoughts and stress.

-- Mindful Listening: This exercise is huge for staff morale if practiced as a team.
+- Mindful Listening: This exercise is massive for staff morale if practised as a team.
 The objective is to listen to each other in a conscious, non-judgmental fashion.
 Simply focus on the sound of the other person’s voice, without being judgmental.
 This reduces arguments, heightens workplace compassion, and improves communication.

-- Writing: If your work involved writing, you can always use it as an excuse to practice mindful writing!
+- Writing: If your work involves writing, you can always use it as an excuse to practice mindful writing!

 Taking It Further

-There are so many reasons to start practicing mindfulness at work.
-It benefits both employee and employer, and costs nothing.
+There are so many reasons to start practising mindfulness at work.
+It benefits both employee and employer and costs nothing.
 Big companies like Google and Nike are starting to embrace mindfulness, and smaller employers are following suit.

 Many companies these days hire mindfulness instructors to visit the workplace to teach employees to be mindful.
 This is a small investment with big rewards.